sohang3112/generic-table/README.md

 # Generic Table (School Project)
 ## Description
-A command line interface that allows you to create, open or modify 'generic' tables, i.e., you choose which and how many columns you want in a table.
+It is basically a command-line version of a (very stripped-down!) table editing program such as MS Excel.
+Its command line interface allows you to create, open or modify 'generic' tables, i.e., you choose which and how many columns you want in a table.
 In the table, you have the options to:
 - Display whole table.